dpayne/CodeGPT.nvim/README.md

 ![code_edit](examples/code_edit.gif?raw=true)

 ### Code Edit
-* `:Chat <command>` if there is only one argument and that argument matches a command, it will invoke that command with any given text selection.
-In the below example `:Chat tests` will attempt to units for the selected code.
+* `:Chat <command>` if there is only one argument and that argument matches a command, it will invoke that command with the given text selection.
+In the below example `:Chat tests` will attempt to write units for the selected code.
 ![tests](examples/tests.gif?raw=true)

 ### Chat
-* `:Chat hello world` without selection will trigger the `chat` command.
+* `:Chat hello world` without any text selection will trigger the `chat` command.
 This will send the arguments `hello world` to ChatGPT and show the results in a popup.
 ![chat](examples/chat.gif?raw=true)